 1) complete analysis of the case and evidence, Queen’s Counsel opinion(s), ATE insurance coverage, and other pre-suit matters;

 2) filing of a lawsuit(s) in UK English High Court and securing judgment or other resolution of the litigation; and

 3) collecting upon any judgment or other resolution.

-Ultimately, UTF believes that the cases will probably be consolidated via a Group Litigation Order (GLO) or other mechanism similar to how UTF administered the Florida litigation cases.
-UTF believes that there is strength and reduced risk in numbers.
+Ultimately, UTF believes that the cases will probably be consolidated via a Group Litigation Order (GLO) or another mechanism similar to how UTF administered the Florida litigation cases.
+UTF believes that there is a reduced and robust risk in numbers.
 For example, the more IAP purchasers that retain UTF, the lower the ATE insurance coverage premium per client may be, the more information can be gathered in support of the litigation, etc.

 With attorneys in Orlando, Florida, and Manchester and London, United Kingdom, Urban Thier & Federer, P.A., continues to assist IAP members and real estate buyers throughout the United States and European Union countries.
 Most cases can be handled on a contingency fee basis (client is responsible for costs).